 From the Theatre of Perge: (left) Dionysus; (centre) Hermes; (right) Marsyas

 Dionysus was the God of Theatre and obviously a statue portraying him drunken near his panther was placed in the theatre of Perge.
-A very fine statue of this god has been found at Sagalassos (it opens in another window).
+A very fine statue of this god has been found at Sagalassos.

 Hermes, in addition to cruelly killing tortoises, was the God of Herds and thus he was portrayed next to a ram.
 Hermes Kriophoros (ram-bearer), a particular type of statue of this god, is regarded as a forerunner of the Good Sheperd.
-You may wish to see a fine Hermes Kriophoros (it opens in another window) at Museo Barracco (Farnesina ai Baullari) in Rome.
+You may wish to see a fine Hermes Kriophoros at Museo Barracco in Rome.

-Usually Marsyas was portrayed while Apollo was flaying him alive, a most horrible image which some sculptors made even more gruesome by using a reddish stone (as in a statue - it opens in another window - found at Caracalla's Baths in Rome).
+Usually Marsyas was portrayed while Apollo was flaying him alive, a most horrible image which some sculptors made even more gruesome by using a reddish stone (as in a statue in Rome).
 Marsyas however was a follower of Cybele and this might have influenced the way he was depicted at Perge.
 He holds his skin on his left hand and his veins, especially those of the legs, are very evident, but overall he looks angry and in good shape.

 The Museum houses in a dedicated hall an interesting collection of sarcophagi found at Perge.
 They are an indication of the wealth of the town.
-Two of them depict the Twelve Labours of Hercules/Heracles, a popular subject for friezes decorating the box of sarcophagi (or buildings as at Leptis Magna).
-Usually five labours were depicted on the long sides and one labour on the short ones, but there are sarcophagi where each long side had six labours and the short sides were decorated with a door or a Head of Medusa (see two sarcophagi in Roman museums - it opens in another window).
+Two of them depict the Twelve Labours of Hercules/Heracles, a popular subject for friezes decorating the box of sarcophagi.
+Usually five labours were depicted on the long sides and one labour on the short ones, but there are sarcophagi where each long side had six labours and the short sides were decorated with a door or a Head of Medusa.

-In some sarcophagi the depiction of the Twelve Labours (or of another event such as the Hunting of the Calydonian Boar - it opens in another window) coexisted with that of a temple or of a house.
+In some sarcophagi the depiction of the Twelve Labours (or of another event such as a lion hunt) coexisted with that of a temple or of a house.
 The lid had the aspect of a gable roof and lintels and columns linked it to the base of the box.
 This design is named after a sarcophagus found at Sidamara, near Konya.